-Creation of forms and use of form objects are available in PowerForms.
+Creation of forms and use of form objects are available in NiceLabel PowerForms Suite or higher.

 Your design surface is a place to create, add, position, and interconnect label and form objects.

 To help you design labels and forms as simply and efficiently as possible, your design surface uses usability and functional principles from Microsoft Office.